 - 1 teaspoon Red Pepper Flakes

 - Preheat oven to 375 degrees.

 - In a large skillet heat the oil over high heat and add onions.
-Cook while stirring until onions are translucent.
+Stir while cooking until onions are translucent.

-- Add the chopped Hatch Chilies and sauté two minutes.
+- Add the chopped green or Hatch Chilies; sauté two minutes.

 - Pour in the tomato sauce, salsa, cumin, red pepper flakes, salt and pepper.
 Stir to fully combine and allow to simmer for 5 minutes.